mkner/robo-time/docs/examples.rst

    Unable to connect to NTP server!
    WorldClock not initialized!

-The result is theat the WorldClock time stays at the beginning of its epoch since it was not able to communicate with the global NTP/UTC system and synchronize its clock.
+Since WorldClock was not able to communicate with the global NTP/UTC system and synchronize its clock, the time stays at the beginning of its epoch.

 .. code-block:: python